 If you do this all the time, you probably can speak firsthand about what a royal pain in the a** associations and Estoppel letters can be, especially when they're seemingly impossible to track down.

 Regardless if it's a condo owner's association or homeowner's association, this is a common problem, especially with the fast paced development that we see in Florida.
 It's not uncommon to see properties that are governed by 4 associations or more.
+Sometimes, a dissolved association can also cause trouble for a new home owner.
 What adds to the challenge is that each association has no idea that the other one even exists!
 You can call an HOA or COA rep and they will have no idea about any of the other associations that the buyer is required to pay dues to.

 For example, (and this is a real-life scenario that I've run into) a property in Celebration, Florida, is part of a condominium association, and the property owner’s association, and a residential association, and to top it off there is also a foundation--that's 4 separate associations--all of which require assessments or contributions of some kind.
 Missing any of them can lead to a messy liability issue and cost thousands of dollars.